adrienjoly/telegram-scribe-bot/README.md

 ### 1. Connect to a Trello board

-Trello credentials must be provided in a `.env` file, at the root directory of the project.
+Trello credentials must be provided in a `.config.json` file, at the root directory of the project.

-1. Get started by copying the provided template: `$ cp .env.example .env`
+1. Get started by copying the provided template: `$ cp .config.example.json .config.json`
-2. Copy your Trello API Key (from [trello.com/app-key](https://trello.com/app-key)) and paste it as the value of the `TRELLO_API_KEY` variable, in your `.env` file
+2. Copy your Trello API Key (from [trello.com/app-key](https://trello.com/app-key)) and paste it as the value of the `trello.apikey` variable, in your `.config.json` file
-3. Manually generate a Token (a link is provided on [trello.com/app-key](https://trello.com/app-key), below the Trello API Key) and paste it as the value of the `TRELLO_USER_TOKEN` variable, still in your `.env` file
+3. Manually generate a Token (a link is provided on [trello.com/app-key](https://trello.com/app-key), below the Trello API Key) and paste it as the value of the `trello.usertoken` variable, still in your `.config.json` file
 4. Run `$ npm run trello:test` to make sure that these credentials give access to Trello's API
 5. Run `$ npm run trello:boards` to display the list of the Trello boards you have access to
-6. Copy the 24-characters-long identifier of the Trello board that you want your bot to edit, and paste it as the value of the `TRELLO_BOARD_ID` variable of your `.env` file
+6. Copy the 24-characters-long identifier of the Trello board that you want your bot to edit, and paste it as the value of the `trello.boardid` variable of your `.config.json` file

-If you want to also connect to your TickTick account, fill the `TICKTICK_EMAIL` and `TICKTICK_PASSWORD` variables accordingly.
+If you want to also connect to your TickTick account, fill the `ticktick.email` and `ticktick.password` variables accordingly.

 ### 2. Bind tags to Trello cards